 The prototype is in the hands of Verily Life Sciences, a division of the multinational conglomerate Alphabet which is the parent company of Google.
 An MIT Technology Review journalist managed to get a peak at the current iteration of the tracker at the firm’s headquarters in Mountain View, California.
 And the device looks nothing like the health-tracking watch Alphabet’s X research division showed off last year (pictured below).

 The current prototype features an analogue style casing, a circular design and an e-paper screen, similar to the one on the Pebble smartwatch.
-Long battery life is essential as you are ment to wear it as often as possible.
+Long battery life is essential as you are meant to wear it as often as possible.

 “If people are going to wear this you can’t charge it every day; that just isn’t going to work,” said Brian Otis, who is the health company’s chief technical officer.